Farga83/nucleotide/README.md

 Stream could be a interface to make it easier to call the process function

-I make the processor stateful rather a func as I felt the border array was sufficient setup to warrant it.
+I make the processor stateful rather than a func as I felt the border array was sufficient setup to warrant it.
 That being said, I could still add a helper func, but am not sure what the signature should be.
 Perhaps it would be something like the following